darthdaver/llm-prompts-empirical-study/scripts/test-miner/README.md

 * `number_of_processes` - is the number of processes to run in parallel.
 The default value is 100.

 **Note:** Before to run the script make sure to run the script in the `root` folder to split the original list of repositories into smaller chunks.
-The script will create a folder named `split` in the `resources` folder containing the files with the repositories to mine.
+The script will create a folder named `github-repos-split` in the `resources` folder containing the files with the repositories to mine.
 The command to run from the root of the current repository is:

 ```shell